offerzen/schema_versioning_mongoid/README.md

 ```bash
 rake db:mongoid:validate_schema_versions_with_diff MODEL=YourModelName
 ```
-Replace `YourModelName` with the model name you'd like to validate.
-If you don't specify a model name, it defaults to 'Users'.
+Replace `YourModelName` with the model name you'd like to visualize.

 #### Sample Output
 The output will provide you with a detailed comparison between the current and historical versions of the specified model, formatted similarly to GitHub diffs: